JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 #### librariesToIgnore
-{id="preparesandbox-task-librariestoignore"}
+{id="tasks-preparesandbox-librariestoignore"}

 Libraries that will be ignored when preparing the sandbox.
-By default, excludes all libraries that are a part of the [`setupDependenciesTask.idea`](#setupdependencies-task-idea) dependency.
+By default, excludes all libraries that are a part of the [`setupDependenciesTask.idea`](#tasks-setupdependencies-idea) dependency.

 {style="narrow"}
 Type